X-Lemon-X/sdrac_software_low/README.md

 # SDRAC
-This is a repo for software for SDRACboards;
+This is a a low level software for SDRACboards from SDRAC project (6DOF Manipulator).
+It is written in C++ and uses STM32CubeMX HAL library.
+The project is based on the STM32F412RGT6 microcontroller.

 ## TO DO:
  - simple arm control alogrithm